pjjung/mcgpy/Visualization/Fieldmap.md

 # Field Map

 Based on multi-array magnetic information at the epoch, the field distribution can be generated.
+Field Map had two representation forms: Normal Field Map and Tangential Field Map.
+The former shows z-axis magnetic fields, in which dominant features on the plot are N and S poles.
+Then, it is commonly called Magnetic Field Map.
+The latter provides information on current density, which is obtained by the gradient of the magnetic field map.
+The high magnitudes, i.e. red spots on a plot, mean electrically activated regions.

 This page shows how to make a field map plot with randomly generated datasets by `numpy`.

+## Normal Magnetic Field Map

 ```python
 >>> from mcgpy.timeseries import TimeSeriesArray